mustafavzg/angular-app/README.md

 ## Purpose

 This project evolved out of the [crud application demo](http://github.com/angular-app/angular-app).
-Although, the parent (http://github.com/angular-app/angular-app), was intended as a learning tool, our focus was to add features that we thought would add further value.
+Although, the [parent](http://github.com/angular-app/angular-app), was intended as a learning tool, our focus was to add features that we thought would add further value.

 Please note that this is still a work in progress.
 As of now this is a fork of the parent, but down the line we might be making it a stand alone repository.